-The detection method used here is essentially an extension of Canny edge detector [3].
-At each pixel, the sum of the squares of $D^1G$ and $D^2G$ responses is computed for each scale and orientation, where $D^1G$ and $D^2G$ denote the Difference of Gaussian filters for computing the first derivatives and second derivatives, respectively.
-The DG and $D^2G$ filters can also be replaced by Gabor sine and Gabor cosine filters, respectively.
-The kernel functions of the filters are normalized to have mean 0 and $L_1$ norm 1.
-In the current implementation, 3-5 scales and 18 orientations are used.
-The maximum of the combined responses over these scales and orientations is considered the edgeridge strength at that pixel, and the orientation of the corresponding filters is considered the orientation of this pixel.
-See Fig. 10 for an example: (a) is the observed image. (b) is the map of the edge-ridge strengths.
+The detection method we use is essentially an extension of Canny edge detector [3].
+At each pixel, we compute the sum of the squares of D1G and D2G responses for each scale and orientation, where D1G and D2G denote the Difference of Gaussian filters for computing the first derivatives and second derivatives respectively.
+One can also replace D1G and D2G filters by Gabor sine and Gabor cosine filters respectively.
+We normalize the filters to have mean 0 and L_1 norm 1.
+In our implementation, we use 3-5 scales and 18 orientations.
+The maximum of the combined responses over these scales and orientations is considered the edge-ridge strength at that pixel, and the orientation of the corresponding filters is considered the orientation of this pixel.
+See Figure (10) for an example. (a) is the observed image. (b) is the map of the edge-ridge strengths.
 Using the non-maxima suppression method in Canny edge detector, a pixel is considered a detected edge-ridge point if its edge-ridge strength is above a threshold, and achieves local maximum among the pixels on the norm direction of the edge-ridge orientation of this pixel.
-Fig. 10c is a binary map that displays the detected edge-ridge points.
+Figure (10.c) is a binary map that displays the detected edge-ridge points.

 The blob strength at a pixel is measured by the maximum response of the isotropic filters over a number of scales.
-Thresholding and non-maxima suppression are used to get the detected blobs, as shown in Fig. 10d.
+We use thresholding and non-maxima suppression to get the detected blobs, as shown in Figure (10.d).

-4.3.
-Sketch pursuit Phase 1: sequentially add coding functions
+4.3 Phase 1: sequentially add coding functions

 Phase 1 follows Phase 0.
-The image is assumed to have already been normalized to have mean 0 and variance 1.
-From the edge-ridge map, the algorithm finds the edge- ridge point of the maximum strength over the whole image.
-From this point, the algorithm connects the edge-ridge points along the orientation of this current point to form a line segment, until the line segment cannot be extended any further.
-This procedure is similar to the maximal alignment of Moisan et al. [16].
+We assume that the image has already been normalized to have mean 0 and variance 1.
+From the edge-ridge map, we find the edge-ridge point of the maximum strength over the whole image.
+From this point, we connect the edge-ridge points along the orientation of this current point to form a line segment.
+We do this until we cannot extend the line segment any further.
+This procedure is similar to the maximal alignment of Moisan, Desolneux, and Morel [16].